Offences Against the Person Act 1861: Section 1 – Penalty for murder

-This section replaced the corresponding provision in section 3 of the Offences against the Person Act 1828 (9 Geo 4 c 31) and section 4 of the corresponding Irish Act (10 Geo 4 c 34).
+This section replaced the corresponding provision in section 3 of the Offences against the Person Act 1828 (9 Geo.
+4. c.
+31) and section 4 of the corresponding Irish act, the Offences Against the Person (Ireland) Act 1829 (10 Geo.
+4. c.
+34).

 Section 3 – Disposal of body

 This section provided that the body of every person executed for murder was to be buried within the precincts of the last prison in which he had been confined, and that his sentence was to direct that this should happen.
-It replaced the corresponding provision in section 16 of the Anatomy Act 1832 (as amended by section 1 of the next mentioned Act) and replaced section 2 of the Hanging in Chains Act 1834 (4 & 5 Will 4 c 26).
+It replaced the corresponding provision in section 16 of the Anatomy Act 1832 (as amended by section 1 of the next mentioned Act) and replaced section 2 of the Hanging in Chains Act 1834 (4 & 5 Will.
+4. c.
+26).

 Section 4

-The penalty for offences under this section was increased by article 5(1) of the Criminal Law (Amendment) (Northern Ireland) Order 1977, but not in relation to offences "committed before the commencement" of that order (art.5(3)).
+The penalty for offences under this section was increased by article 5(1) of the Criminal Law (Amendment) (Northern Ireland) Order 1977 (SI 1977/1249) but not in relation to offences "committed before the commencement" of that order (art.5(3)).